LLNL/sundials/doc/shared/sundials/Install.rst

 Refer to the documentations sections for the individual packages and modules of SUNDIALS that interest you for the proper includes and libraries to link to.

+Furthermore, each of the sundials solvers is distributed with a set of examples demonstrating basic usage.
+To build and install the examples, set both ``EXAMPLES_ENABLE_<lang>`` and :cmakeop:`EXAMPLES_INSTALL` to ``ON`` and specify the example installation directory :cmakeop:`EXAMPLES_INSTALL_PATH`.
+CMake will generate a CMakeLists.txt configuration file (and Makefile files if on Linux/Unix) that reference the installed sundials headers and libraries.
+Either the CMakeLists.txt file or the traditional Makefile may be used to build the examples as well as serve as a template for creating user developed solutions.
+To use the supplied Makefile simply run make to compile and generate the executables.
+To use CMake, from within the installed example directory, run cmake (or ccmake to use the GUI) followed by make to compile the example code.
+Note that if CMake is used, it will overwrite the traditional Makefile with a new CMake generated Makefile.

 Using SUNDIALS as a Third Party Library in other CMake Projects
 ---------------------------------------------------------------